IT2810/it2810-webutvikling-h18-prosjekt-3-42/README.md

 }
 ```

-If you want multiple markers you need to save multiple
+If you want multiple markers you need to save multiple markers as shown in the code below.
 ```javascript
 import { MapView } from "expo";